s5y-ux/CryptoCraft/README.md

 ## Usage

-To open the CryptoCraft trading interface, simply use the provided command in-game.
+To open the CryptoCraft trading interface, simply use the provided command in-game:

+\```
+/crypto - Opens the trading menu
+\```

 From there, players can browse available coins, view market prices, and make trades.
-With CryptoCraft, the possibilities are endless!

 ## Support

-If you encounter any issues or have suggestions for improvement, feel free to [open an issue](https://github.com/your-username/repo-name/issues) on GitHub.
+If you encounter any issues or have suggestions for improvement, feel free to [open an issue](https://github.com/s5y-ux/CryptoCraft/issues) on GitHub.
 We're always here to help and make CryptoCraft even better!

 ## Contribute